-One of the most rewarding aspects of growing your own fruits and vegetables is the ability to grow produce that is not commonly available local farmers’ markets or in grocery stores.
+One of the most rewarding aspects of growing your own fruits and vegetables is the ability to grow produce that is not commonly available at local farmer’s markets or in grocery stores.
 Though some plants may be difficult to grow, many gardeners are eager to experiment in growing more challenging crops.
 Naranjilla shrubs are an excellent example of a fruiting plant, although not common in most gardens, that will delight and reward even the most experienced of home gardeners.
 However, the process of growing this plant is not one which comes without frustration, such as having no naranjilla fruits.

 Why Won’t My Naranjilla Fruit?

 Producing fruits commonly referred to as “little oranges,” these edible members of the Solanaceae family are native to South America.
-Prized for its use in desserts and flavored drinks, the naranjilla plant produces small orange-yellow fruits on upright shrubs.
+Prized for its use in desserts and flavored drinks, the naranjilla plant produces small, orange-yellow fruits on upright shrubs.

 Though it is possible to purchase the plants online, naranjilla plants are most commonly propagated by growth from seed.
-When grown from seed, plants may begin to bear fruit in as little as 9 months from planting.
+When grown from seed, plants may begin to bear fruit in as little as nine months from planting.
 Unfortunately, though, there are many issues which may inhibit flowering and fruit set.

 When grown in the correct climate, naranjilla plants tend to be everbearing in habit – producing harvests of fruit throughout the growing season.
 As one may imagine, some home gardeners may become quite concerned when their naranjilla isn’t fruiting.